 3. In fact, firearm deaths occur at a rate more than 5 times higher than drownings.3

-5. School shootings have returned to pre-COVID levels and by some accounts have even increased.
-However, U.S. Dept. of Homeland Security research shows that if we “know the signs” of gun violence, we can prevent it and reverse the trend.5
+5. There were more school shootings in 2022 -46- than in any year since Columbine.
+This mirrored America’s broader rise in gun violence as it emerged from the pandemic.4 However, U.S. Dept. of Homeland Security research shows that if we “know the signs” of gun violence, we can prevent it and reverse the trend.5

 Facts About How to Stop School Shootings and Other Violence

-9. In 4 out of 5 school shootings, at least one other person had knowledge of the attacker’s plan but failed to report it.9
+9. In 4 out of 5 school shootings, at least one other person had knowledge of the attacker’s plan but failed to report it.5